PaytmLabs/nerve/README.md

 `systemctl status nerve`

 In your browser, navigate to http://ip.add.re.ss:8080 and use the credentials printed in your terminal.

+# Security
+There are a few security mechanisms implemented into NERVE you need to be aware of.

+* Content Security Policy - A response header which controls where resource scan be loaded from.
+* Other Security Policies - These Response headers are enabled: Content-Type Options, X-XSS-Protection, X-Frame-Options, Referer-Policy
+* Brute Force Protection - A user will get locked if more than 5 incorrect login attempts are made.
+* Cookie Protection - Cookie security flags are used, such as SameSite, HttpOnly, etc.

+If you identify a security vulnerability, please submit a bug to us on GitHub.

 # Usage
 To learn about NERVE (GUI, API, etc.) we advise you to check out the documentation available to you via the platform.